LegacyNetworkAG/Vesting_Contract/README.md

 - reverts because percentages don't add up to 100%
 - reverts because the address is a zero address - TO DO!!!!
+- reverts because there are more than 120 months in the vesting percentages
 - regular pass and deploy

 ## newInvestor